Notice of Pre-AIA or AIA Status

 detecting a security anomaly occurring through an attack surface existing in a device included in each of the plurality of environments or in a network connection section between the plurality of environments; (see at least ¶ 18, which teaches detecting a cyber attack in a network environment)

-collecting attack data related to the detected security anomaly and analyzing an attack type based on the collected data; (see at least ¶s 23-24, which teaches collecting attack characteristics and analyzing the type of attack)
+collecting attack data related to the detected security anomaly and analyzing an attack type based on the collected attack data; (see at least ¶s 23-24, which teaches collecting attack characteristics and analyzing the type of attack)

 dynamically combining response techniques based on the analyzed attack type; (see at least ¶ 33, which teaches determining a combination of response strategies based on the attack characteristics) and

-performing an automatic response to the security anomaly based on the combined response techniques (see at least ¶ 34, which teaches using the response strategies against the cyber attack),
+performing an automatic response to the security anomaly based on the combined response techniques (see at least ¶ 34, which teaches using the response strategies against the cyber attack).

 Perilli fails to explicitly teach Internet of blended environment (loBE).
 However, Long teaches identifying and protecting against cyber attacks, and discloses different types of environments with IoT networks and smart networks. (see Long, at least Background and ¶ 28).
 It would have been obvious for one of ordinary skill in the art before the effective filing date of the invention to modify Perilli based on the teachings of Long for the purpose of improving defense against malicious and harmful attacks on networks.